sailpoint-oss/developer.sailpoint.com/products/idn/api/authorization.md

 ## Scopes

 Scopes are granular permissions you can add to personal access tokens (PATs) to create tokens with the least privilege necessary to fulfill their functions.
-User levels place a broad border around the APIs a token has access to, while scopes allow each token to specify which endpoints within the user level it needs.
+User levels place a broad border around the APIs a token has access to, while scopes can further limit the set of endpoints a token can call.
 Scopes allow an API user to have multiple tokens with different privileges that support unique use cases and software applications.
 Using scopes is beneficial to security - if a bad actor compromises any one of the tokens, the bad actor can only perform the limited set of operations defined by the token's scopes, significantly reducing the potential damage that can be done.
 Therefore, it is recommended that all users apply scopes to each PAT they create in order to reduce the impact of stolen credentials.

 Scopes contain one or more rights, which are low level permissions that grant access to individual endpoints.
 This means that a single scope, like `idn:access-request:manage`, can grant access to multiple API endpoints.
 To determine which scopes a PAT needs, you must first identify which endpoints the PAT needs to invoke.
 Each endpoint's API specification indicates which scope is necessary to call the endpoint.
 You can use this approach to curate a list of scopes that must be applied to the credential to call the necessary endpoints.
 [Learn more about how to find an API's required scopes here](#identifying-necessary-authorization-for-an-endpoint).